-If the sign outside reading "ale, cider, meat" doesn't get your attention at this Kentish Town pub then you're in the wrong place.
-The Southampton Arms is a truly old fashioned pub, with a wood burning fire, cash-only policy, 18 hand pulled ales and ciders and even a pub dog and two pub cats.
+Spot the sign outside reading "ale, cider, meat" and you'll quickly get an idea of what this cosy pub is about.
+The Southampton Arms is a truly old fashioned pub, with a wood-burning fire, cash-only policy, 18 hand-pulled ales and ciders, and even a pub dog and two pub cats.

 Beat the winter boredom at The Dove on Broadway Market, where board games, British micro-brews and Belgian beers are the order of the day.
 Food covers all the classics, from fish and chips to British-sourced burgers and legendary Sunday roasts.